Letting out your home on Airbnb during a UK festival or sporting event could earn you thousands, according to our research.

 Let your home pay for your hols

 If you’re going on holiday for a week or two during the summer, renting out your house could make you a significant amount of money.
 We looked at the average nightly prices of Airbnb properties in 27 UK towns and cities across the first three weeks of the summer holidays, and the results are impressive.

-The 6 next most expensive locations in the first few weeks of the summer holidays are London, Brighton, York, Cheltenham, Bournemouth and Canterbury – all commanding more than £100 a night.
-From the locations sampled, the cities where lowest average cost were Belfast, Chester, Sheffield, Swansea and Kings Lynn – with average nightly prices of between £75-£80.
+The 6 next most expensive locations in the first few weeks of the summer holidays are London, Brighton, Blackpool, York, Cheltenham, Bournemouth and Canterbury – all commanding more than £100 a night.
+From the locations sampled, the cities where lowest average cost were Chester, Anglesey, Sheffield, Plymouth and Belfast – with average nightly prices of between £65-£76.

 Looking for a buy to let mortgage broker, Mojo Mortgages can help you out…